ronneyluan/cp8/README.md

 stale_issue_weeks: 4 # Set stale issue cutoff to 4 weeks
 review_channel: reviews # Send review requests/updates to specified Slack channel
 project_column_id: 49 # Automatically add new issues to a project column
-move_to_prefix:  move-to # Move issue to other repo when labeled with prefix, ie `move-to:cookpad/cp8`
 ```

 ## CLI